The best sales to shop today: Mattress Firm, Kindle, Reebok and more

 Kindle Paperwhite ($94.99, originally $129.99; amazon.com)

-Get lost in a good book when you pick up an Amazon Kindle Paperwhite, on sale for $94.99, down from it’s usual $129.99 price tag.
-This Kindle model is the thinnest and lightest of the devices and features a glare-free screen that reads just like paper, plus adjustable brightness levels make reading indoors or outdoors completely feasible.
+Get lost in a good book when you pick up an Amazon Kindle Paperwhite, on sale for $94.99, down from its usual $129.99 price tag.
+This Kindle model is the thinnest and lightest of the devices and features a glare-free screen that reads just like paper — plus, it’s got adjustable brightness levels to make reading indoors or outdoors completely feasible.

-Not to mention, it’s waterproof, so you can read in the tub or poolside without worry.
-And unlike many tablets, this e-reader’s battery charge lasts weeks, not hours, and 8GB of storage means you’ll have thousands of titles on hand at all times.
+Not to mention it’s waterproof, so you can read in the tub or poolside without worry.
+And unlike many tablets, this e-reader’s battery charge lasts weeks, not hours, and 8GB of storage means you can have thousands of titles on hand at all times.

 Reebok